 BIOMEDICAL RESEARCH OR BIOINFORMATICS

 Looking for a summer research experience?
 Paid summer research fellowships are available for undergraduate students who are rising juniors or seniors.
-Selected students will work on a project relevant to human health in a laboratory of a faculty member at either the University of Arkansas, or the University of Arkansas for Medical Sciences.
+Selected students will work on a project relevant to human health lead by a faculty member at either the University of Arkansas, or the University of Arkansas for Medical Sciences.
 The scope of the projects range from laboratory based research to clinical studies using human subjects

 Students with an undergraduate science major (e.g., biology, chemistry) should apply for a fellowship in Biomedical Research.
 The Biomedical Research fellowships are designed for students with a solid background in science who wish to be part of an ongoing research project, develop their technical skills and are interested in pursuing a research career.